di/talks/flpy_2017/swiss_train_deployments/talk.md

 # 2. Automate releases

+^ If the thought of making your release process conform to this diagram frightens you, you're doing it wrong

+^ These releases should be automated!

 ^ This is easy when the only determinant is time.
 Also takes the "who?"

 ^ Both remove a lot of uncertainty and stress!